Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 For the latter, Karunesh Jigyasu, brand manager for Flamingo, advises: "Treat the wax like you’re sealing an envelope by completely rubbing the hair into the wax.
 Once this is done, hold your skin taut as this will ensure tension and allow the wax to pull out the hair."

-How to do it at home: Make sure you do the necessary prep work.
+How to do it at home: Make sure you do the necessary prep.
 Test an area of your skin 24 hours beforehand to ensure that the wax formula doesn’t cause an adverse reaction.
 Then, wash away any makeup or moisturizer and wait about 10 minutes before you start waxing to ensure your skin is dry.

-While it’s common for leg hair to grow in multiple directions, it’s important to rub a soft-gel wax strip firmly in the direction of hair growth for an effective wax.
+While it’s common for leg hair to grow in multiple directions, it’s important to rub a soft-gel wax strip firmly in the general direction of hair growth for an effective wax.
 As Jigyasu says: "Pubic hair often grows down and inwards, meaning you’ll need to place the wax strip at an angle."

 Tweezing